-Rules and regulations exist in an HOA community to keep everything in order and help maintain property values.
+Homeowners association rules and regulations exist in a community to keep everything in order and help maintain property values.
 But, how can HOA enforce rules effectively?
 Read on to find out.

 “No shirt, no shoes, no service.”
-“You break it, you buy it.”
+“You break it, you bought it.”
 “Handicap parking only.”
-“ID required for purchasing alcohol.”
-These are just some of the rules we encounter and adhere to outside our homes.
-Breaking those rules can sometimes get you in hot water, but what about breaking the rules of where you live?
+These are basic rules that we encounter and adhere to in our daily lives.
+Breaking these rules can sometimes get you in hot water, but what about breaking the rules of your community?

 Here are some tips on how can HOA enforce rules within the community:

-Usually, the first step for the HOA is to issue a warning.
-This should be in writing and make reference to the specific CC&R rule at issue.
+The violation could be an honest mistake.
+The first step is to issue a warning.
+This should be in writing and include details of the specific violation.
 Hopefully, the resident will decry “mea culpa” and undo the mistake.

 Another course of action the HOA could take is to suspend the violator’s rights and privileges.
 Living in an HOA means residents get access to a variety of services and amenities like pools and clubhouses.